oVirt/ovirt-site/source/feature/nagios-integration.html.md

 ## Packaging

-*   Nagios core will not be packaged and installed along with Ovirt
+*   Nagios core will not be packaged and should be installed along with Ovirt
 *   Nagios addons and plugins will not be packaged and installed.
 This needs to done separately on the the monitoring nodes and the server

 ## User Flows